 The CFO office presents its analysis and results of the external valuations to the Audit Committee on a yearly basis.
-The Audit Committee performs a high-level independent review of the valuation process and results and recommends if any revisions need to be made before presenting the results to the Board of Directors for approval.
+The Audit Committee is involved in understanding the valuation process between the management and the independent valuer.

 Fair value measurement of non-financial assets